UstadMobile/door/README-REPLICATION.md

 Remote runs:
 ```
 //For each acknowledgment received
-UPDATE Entity_RT
+UPDATE EntityReplicate
-   SET processed = 1
+   SET trkrProcessed = (
+       SELECT CASE
+       WHEN ((SELECT entityVersionIdField
+                FROM Entity
- WHERE trkrPrimaryKey = :primaryKey
+               WHERE entityPk = :primaryKey) = :versionId) THEN 1
+       ELSE 0
+       END),
-   AND trkrVersionId = :versionId
+       trkrVersionIdField = :versionId
+ WHERE trkrEntityPkField = :primaryKey
-   AND nodeId = :nodeId
+   AND trkrDestinationNodeId = :nodeId

 ```

 #### Update trackers on local